MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Whether to enable editing keyboard shortcuts.

-Starting with v107, this checkbox has been moved from the **particularly unstable** section up into the regular section.
-It may still be unstable in v105-v106.
+Starting with Microsoft Edge 107, this checkbox has been moved from the **particularly unstable** section up into the regular section.

 See also:
 * [Customize keyboard shortcuts](../customize/shortcuts.md)

 Status:
-*  This checkbox is present in Microsoft Edge Canary v107.
+*  This checkbox is present in Microsoft Edge Canary 107.
-*  This checkbox is present in Microsoft Edge Stable v105, down in the **particularly unstable** section.
+*  This checkbox is present in Microsoft Edge Stable 105, in the **particularly unstable** section.

 <!-- ====================================================================== -->